 After the Gadsden workshops, it was decided that we could provide the same programming in our own community.
 With art being the first subject being cut from the public school systems, we realized that there are many children in our neighborhood that are not given the opportunity to learn about art.
 In 2014, we partnered with Para Los Niños Gratts Primary Center, a charter school serving students in kindergarten and first grade.
 This school had no previous art program and also lacked an art classroom.
 We were able to build a program using an existing outdoor space to create a “classroom” that was conducive to accommodating 25-40 students at a time.
 During the first phase, (semester one) two of our students taught a three month art class based on the Reggio Emilia Approach.
 One hundred forty students were able to explore different art forms taught by our students.
 Through increased funding, we are able to currently have four Art Division students teaching at Gratts.
 To date, 10 of our students have taught at Gratts.

 Our students are being trained at Art Division in various principles of teaching such as the Reggio Emilia theory, how to organize and create a syllabus, how to approach difficult situations, etc. The training workshops are being conducted by professionals in each field.

 High School Summer Art Camp Click here for more information

-For the past four years, Art Division has partnered with the Skylight Theatre in fundraising and preparing over 300 sack lunches that are distributed to the hungry in the MacArthur Park area of Los Angeles.
+For the past 6 years Art Division partners with Skylight Theatre to prepare over 300 sack lunches and distribute them to the hungry in the MacArthur Park area of Los Angeles.
 Funds are raised at our annual Alimento event at the Skylight Theatre providing funds for the food give-away.

 We have developed an individualized program so that each of our students has access to: